incrwd/incrwd-wordpress/incrwd/readme.txt

 == Description ==

 Incrwd is a powerful yet incredibly simple loyalty program for blogs that uses real rewards to incentivize users to visit your site, share your posts on Facebook and Twitter, and comment more often.
-Users start earning points towards their rewards immediately, and are slowly motivated to register in order to keep their accumulated points.
+Users start earning points towards their rewards immediately, and are gradually motivated to register in order to keep their accumulated points.
 Offer your users giftcards from awesome brands provided by us, or create your own giveaways and upload your own personalized rewards.

 Increase your pageviews, time spent on site, social shares, comments, facebook likes, and decrease your bounce rate with our powerful loyalty program.